xabierlegasa/twitter-junkie-bot/README.md

 }
 ```

-In my case, I created: src/Feed/TwitterFeedBasqueDictionary.php which will use a
+In my case, I created: src/Feed/TwitterFeedBasqueDictionary.php
-basque-spanish translation dictionary json to build a message.
-But you can create your own and change
+which builds a message, from a Basque-Spanish json dictionary.
+But you can create your own implementation and directly
-this file, web/post_status_to_twitter.php injecting your own implementation
+inject it on this class:
+web/post_status_to_twitter.php